itsprashanthshetty/AtliQ-Sales-Analytics/README.md

     - Top 10 Products
     - Division Level Report
     - Top 5 and Bottom 5 Products
-    - New Products - 2021
+    - New Products (2021)
-    - Top 5 Countries - 2021
+    - Top 5 Countries (2021)

 - ### **Purpose of Sales Analytics:**

-  Empower businesses to monitor and evaluate their sales activities and performance.
+  Enable businesses to monitor and evaluate their sales activities and performance.

 - ### **Importance of analyzing Sales Data:**

-  Identify sales patterns and track key performance indicators (KPIs) to refine strategies and improve overall sales effectiveness.
+  Identifies sales patterns and track key performance indicators (KPIs) to refine strategies and enhance overall sales effectiveness.

 - ### **Role of reports:**

-  Determine effective customer discounts, facilitate negotiations with customers, and identify potential business expansion opportunities in promising countries.
+  Supports determining effective customer discounts, facilitates customer negotiations, and identifies potential business expansion opportunities in promising countries.

 ---